-ACCJC shall maintain the following officers: a Chair, a Vice Chair, and a Secretary/ Treasurer.
+ACCJC shall maintain the following elected officers: a Chair, a Vice Chair, and a Secretary/Treasurer.
 The positions of Chair, Vice Chair, and Secretary/Treasurer shall be held by different members of the Board.
+The regular two-year term of an elected officer will begin on November 1, and will end on October 31 at the end of the second full year of service.
 Additionally, the ACCJC will maintain a President, who shall serve as the Chief Executive Officer.
 The President shall serve at the pleasure of the Board.